hellraiser7/Algorithms/README.md

     - Time: O(n) | Space: O(n) for output array, but uses division
     - Need a solution without using division
   - Maybe iterating, popping the element, calculating the product, and then pushing it back in?
 TLE for this one.
-    - The second solution: It's absolutely ridiculous.
-How is someone supposed to come up with this solution by himself in an interview?
-    - The only way you can solve this in your interview would be the fact that you'd have solved this before.
-I cannot understand how this is supposed to measure a candidate's ability to work in a company.
-Absolutely shit shit thing.
     - Use prefix and postfix values in order to calculate the thing without division.
     - See out prefix product for every element, then calc postfix product (product of everything after that element) for the elements
     - First use prefix & postfix arrays, so space will be O(2n), then try eliminating the use of these arrays to limit space to O(1), ofcourse output array doesnt count towards space complexity.